 Fortnightly – the most balanced frequency as it’s similar to weekly, just a little more spaced out.
 You’ll have to write a little more, but it’s still frequent enough that there shouldn’t be too much to cover.

 Monthly – because it’s so spaced out many people get out of the habit with this frequency.
 You’ll have to write a fair bit more each time because of how infrequently you’re adding to your notes, but if you stay motivated it can work well.

 Topic by topic – best for students who hate writing HSC English notes or can’t keep in a frequent habit.
 There will be a lot of content to cover when you write your notes, but it will be all in one concentrated effort rather than a continuous one.

 Maddison Leach completed her HSC in 2014, achieving an ATAR of 98.00 and Band 6 in all her subjects.
-Having tutored privately for two years before joining Art of Smart, she enjoys helping students through the academic and other aspects of school life, even though it sometimes makes her feel old.
+She enjoys helping students through the academic and other aspects of school life, even though it sometimes makes her feel old.
 Maddison has had a passion for writing since her early teens, having had several short stories published before joining the world of blogging.
 She’s currently deferring her studies until she starts her Bachelor of Communication at UTS in the spring.